-With the help of its technology platform, Xintela is developing new treatments in the fields of regenerative medicine and cancer, with particular focus on cartilage damage and brain tumors.
-There is a great need for new and better treatments in these areas.
+With the help of its technology platform, Xintela is developing new treatments in the fields of stem cell therapy and targeted cancer therapy, with focus on indications with a high unmet medical need.

 Many tissues do not reconstitute after an injury but instead ”heal” with the help of scar tissue, which does not have the functionality of the original tissue.
 Regenerative medicine, which includes, amongst others, cell therapy, seeks to recreate the original properties and functionality.
 Xintela is developing a stem cell therapy for the repair of damaged cartilage based on the company’s patented marker technology.